-I’ve talked about this in detail on our blog on BAMF but what you have to know is that this forms the significant bulk of your content in the “landing page strategy”.
+- About Summary – I’ve talked about this in detail on our own blog on BAMF but what you have to know is that this forms the major bulk of your content in the “landing page strategy”.

-There are many ways to structure your LinkedIn about Summary, but the essential parts are the first three lines (since the rest of your Summary gets cut off with an option for the prospect to see more, and the middle (where you convince prospects that you know what you’re doing).
+There are many ways to structure your LinkedIn about summary, but the most important parts are the first three lines (since the rest of your summary gets cut off with an option for the prospect to see more, and the middle (where you convince prospects that you know what you’re doing).